jyelewis/DynamoFlow/docs/Advanced example.md

 // -------------------- 2.
 Create collections for each of your entity types ---------------

 // any normal typescript type can be used
-// Dynaflow does not care about the schema of your objects
+// DynamoFlow does not care about the schema of your objects
 // if desired, you can use extensions like DFZodValidationExt to validate your objects at runtime interface Project {
   id: string;